djipco/webmidi/website/api/classes/OutputChannel.md

  * `monomodeon` (#126)
  * `polymodeon` (#127)

-Note: as you can see above, not all control change message have a matching common name.
+As you can see above, not all control change message have a matching common name.
 This does not mean you cannot use the others.
 It simply means you will need to use their number (0-127) instead of their name.
 While you can still use them, numbers 120 to 127 are usually reserved for *channel mode* messages.
 See